 Assuming a favorable resolution of the MS4 Permit appeals, the District will still face a challenging task in developing a consolidated TMDL Implementation Plan.
 However, the District believes this requirement represents a significant opportunity to develop and implement a strategic and meaningful approach for improving the quality of District waters.
-The approach outlined in the MS4 Permit represents a performance-based process for reducing stormwater runoff volume and pollution, addressing TMDL compliance and ultimate attainment of water quality standards.
-It starts from a position of understanding that WLA and WQS attainment are long-term goals, likely to require multiple permit cycles.
-Finally, the approach grants DDOE much-needed flexibility, first to define a compliance schedule that realistically estimates compliance milestones, and also to rationalize the number of TMDLs to address, by consolidating, revising, or employing surrogate measures where appropriate.
+The approach outlined in the MS4 Permit represents a performance-based approach for reducing stormwater runoff volume and pollution, addressing TMDL compliance and ultimate attainment of water quality standards.
+It starts from a position of understanding that WLA and WQS attainment are long-term goals, likely to require multiple permit cycles, and that the District is in the best position to conduct this analysis.
+Finally, the approach grants DDOE much-needed flexibility, first to define a compliance schedule that realistically estimates compliance based on available resources, and also to rationalize the number of TMDLs to address, by consolidating, revising, or employing surrogate measures where appropriate.